stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

 In the [previous tutorial](/the-basics/where-operators.html), you played with some comparison opertors.
 There are a couple more that you're likely to find very useful.
 They're all special snowflakes, so we'll go through them individually:

 ###LIKE
 `LIKE` allows you to match on similar values rather than exact ones.
 Using wildcard characters, you can define what must be exactly matched and what can be different.
-In this example, the results will include rows for which `group_name` starts with "Snoop" and is followed by any number and selection of characters:
+In this example, the results will include rows for which `"group"` starts with "Snoop" and is followed by any number and selection of characters.

+Note: "group" appears in quotations below because the word "group" is actually the [name of a function in SQL](/intermediate/aggregation-functions.html).
+The double quotes (as opposed to single: `'`) are a way of indicating that you are referring to the column name "group", not the SQL function.
+In general, putting double quotes around a word or phrase will always indicate that you are referring to that column name.

     SELECT *
       FROM tutorial.billboard_top_100_year_end